URI routing is the process of taking the requested URI and deciding which

 application handler will handle the current request.
 For this, we initialize

 WSGIApplication defining a list of routes: each route

-analyses the current request and, if it matches certain criterias, returns
+analyses the current request and, if it matches certain criteria, returns

 the handler and optional variables extracted from the URI.